jsc7/usconstitution/README.md

 # usconstitution
 Mobile friendly U.S. Constitution

-This is a sample mobile app that I built on top of Framework7 providing the U.S. Constitution.
+This is a simple mobile app built on top of Framework7 providing the U.S. Constitution.

 To view, clone/download and open index.html.